grassking100/linux_multithread/README.md

 # Linux multi-threading example
-A implementation of Linux multi-threading on Raspberry Pi 3
+An implementation of Linux multi-threading on Raspberry Pi 3

 ## Usage
 ```